 Knowing how to hire employees may be among the most essential skills small business owners should have.
 Hiring your first employee is an exciting milestone for a fledgling company.

-Learning how to hire your first employee can be a daunting task for a fledgling small business.
-Compliance with federal, state, and local laws may not be your area of expertise.
-Before advertising for a new position, take a moment to make sure you know how to hire your first employee without running afoul of employment laws and regulations, as well as how to onboard them once you’ve made your decision.
+But before advertising for a new position, make sure you know how to hire your first employee without running afoul of employment laws and regulations, as well as how to onboard them once you've made your decision.

-Employers are required to classify all positions in their business as "exempt" or "non-exempt" based on the position’s job duties and method/amount of compensation.
+Employers are required to classify positions as exempt or non-exempt based on the employee's job duties and method/amount of compensation.
 One primary difference between exempt and non-exempt employees is that exempt employees generally receive a salary and are "exempt" from federal rules concerning overtime pay and minimum wage.

 Non-exempt employees are often paid on an hourly basis but some may receive a salary instead.
 These employees must receive at least the existing federal minimum wage rate for the first 40 hours they work each workweek, and be paid overtime (at least 1.5 times their regular rate of pay) for all hours they work over 40.
 State or local wage and hour laws may also apply and may provide for additional required compensation.

-Before you bring a new employee on board, you’ll need an Employer Identification Number (EIN) from the IRS.
-This can be obtained online.
+Before you bring a new employee on board, you need an Employer Identification Number (EIN) from the IRS.
 The EIN is needed for federal, state, and local jurisdictional (if applicable) reporting of employee information, in addition to many other business needs, including, but not limited to:

 Employers are generally required by law to provide employees with workers' compensation insurance coverage.
 Insurance can be purchased through a commercial insurance provider, a self-insured basis, or a state workers' compensation insurance program.